terryjbates/Sortitoutsi_Keyword_Research/reports/Project_Overview_and_Insights.md

 -   **Increase Organic Traffic**: Identify high-performing keywords and optimize the site’s content strategy to improve search engine visibility and attract more visitors.

--   **Understand Search Inten**t: Analyze the search intent behind high-ranking keywords to ensure content aligns with what users are looking for.
+-   **Understand Search Intent**: Analyze the search intent behind high-ranking keywords to ensure content aligns with what users are looking for.

 -   **Maximize Search Efficiency**: Evaluate how well Sortitoutsi.net converts search engine queries into actual site traffic and identify opportunities to improve this efficiency.